TechnologicNick/ScrapMechanicMaps-Lua-API-Docs/docs/Game-Script-Environment/Static-Functions/sm.physics.md

 		type = "ray",					--The cast type.
 		startPoint = vec3,				--The start point.
 		endPoint = vec3,				--The end point.
-		mask = sm.physics.filter.all	--The cast filter.
+		ignoreObject = (see list above),--The object to be ignored by the ray. mask = sm.physics.filter.all	--The cast filter.
 	},
 	{
 		type = "sphere",				--The cast type.
 		startPoint = vec3,				--The start point.
 		endPoint = vec3,				--The end point.
-		radius = 5,						--The sphere radius.
+		ignoreObject = (see list above),--The object to be ignored by the ray. radius = 5,						--The sphere radius.
 		mask = sm.physics.filter.all	--The cast filter.
 	},